ASR-project/Multilingual-PR/README.md

 # Running unit tests

+- [ ] Add an automatic push to the main branch if the tests are successful.
+Otherwise don't.
+This will allow us to merge with main as soon as it is up and running.
+- [ ] Add dataset and model tests, which take care of asserts on the datasizes etc.
 Refer to the directory ```tests``` and you can write your own testing function.
 The function name has to start with ```test_```